 The hydraulics, hydrology, and water resources curriculum is associated with IIHR—Hydroscience and Engineering, a world-renowned research institute, where senior staff members of the institute are professors in the program.
 IIHR offers unique curriculum opportunities in laboratory and field-scale experimentation and in mathematical modeling with IIHR's high-speed computer facilities.

-The sustainable water development curriculum is focused on training interdisciplinary professional engineers, researchers, educators, and those who are ready to meet the water resource challenges of communities most in need.
+The sustainable water development curriculum is focused on training interdisciplinary professional engineers, researchers, educators, and those who are ready to meet the water development challenges of communities most in need.
 Community service and professional development experiences complement innovative research at the food, energy, and water nexus.

 Learning Outcomes